UTC Aerospace Systems

-UTC Aerospace Systems had two main segments: Aircraft Systems and Power, Control & Sensing Systems.
-These segments were then broken down into several business units.

-The Aircraft Systems consisted of Actuation & Propeller Systems, Aerostructures, Air Management Systems, Interiors, and Landing Systems (formerly Landing Gear and Wheels and Brakes).

-The Power, Control & Sensing Systems consisted of Electric Systems, Engine Systems, ISR & Space Systems, and Sensors & Integrated Systems.

 Background

-UTC Aerospace Systems was also the owner of Ithaco Space Systems, Inc., formerly owned by Goodrich Company.
+UTC Aerospace Systems was the owner of Ithaco Space Systems, Inc., formerly owned by Goodrich Company.
 Ithaco has produced items for the field of satellite control since 1962, such as Earth sensors, reaction/momentum wheels, magnetometers and magnetic torquers.
 In addition to over 100 U.S. satellites, equipment made by Ithaco flew on Japanese, Canadian, French, German, Spanish, Swedish, and Argentinean spacecraft.
 Ithaco became notable for having manufactured the reaction wheels of the Kepler spacecraft, the Hayabusa spacecraft, the Mesosphere Energetics and Dynamics (TIMED) satellite and the Dawn spacecraft, which developed problems or even failed.
 The ROSAT reaction wheels lasted over eight years.

 UTC Aerospace Systems announced layoffs at Ithaco Space Systems in August 2012 due to Ithaco having been "focused on space programs that have recently seen slower growth", and further layoffs at former Hamilton Sundstrand.

 In 2018, UTC acquired Rockwell Collins for $30 billion and restructured as Collins Aerospace.